Healthdirect Free Australian health advice you can count on.

 What is self-talk?

 Self-talk is the way you talk to yourself, or your inner voice.
-You might not be aware that you're doing it, but you almost certainly are.
-This inner voice combines conscious thoughts with inbuilt beliefs and biases to create an internal monologue throughout the day.
+You might not be aware that you're doing it but you almost certainly are.

-Self-talk is important because it has a big impact on how you feel and what you do.
-It can be supportive and beneficial, motivating you, or it can be negative, undermining your confidence.
+Self-talk is important because it has a big impact on how you feel, what you do and even how you manage pain.
+It can be supportive and motivate you, or it can be negative and lower your confidence.

 What is negative self-talk?